ait-testbed/attackmate/docs/source/playbook/commands/bettercap.rst

 .. confval:: mac

-   Optional parameter to return the info of a specific device by MAC address.
+   Optional.
+Return the info of a specific device by MAC address.

    :type: str
+   :required: False

 .. code-block:: yaml